 The History of Resettlement

-The resettlement is the third durable solution for the displacement of people after the voluntary return in safety and dignity and local Integration.
+Resettlement is the third durable solution for the displacement of people after the voluntary return to safety and dignity and local Integration.

 To be resettled, there are three main phases:

 The prerequisite for resettlement is that the person is registered as a refugee by the United Nations and passes the refugee status determination process based on the definition of a refugee under the 1951 Convention.